telekom-security/tpotce/README.md

 ## RAM and Storage
 The Elastic Stack is hungry for RAM, specifically `logstash` and `elasticsearch`.
 If the Elastic Stack is unavailable, does not receive any logs or simply keeps crashing it is most likely a RAM or Storage issue.
-While T-Pot keeps trying to restart the services / containers run `docker logs -f <container_name>` (either `logstash` or `elasticsearch`) and check if there any warnings or failures involving RAM.
+While T-Pot keeps trying to restart the services / containers run `docker logs -f <container_name>` (either `logstash` or `elasticsearch`) and check if there are any warnings or failures involving RAM.

 Storage failures can be identified easier via `htop` or `glances`.
 <br><br>